Articles

 Superannuation Splitting

-Superannuation splitting occurs when one partner in a relationship transfers contributions made into their own superannuation account, to the superannuation account of their eligible partner.
+any Superannuation splitting occurs when one partner in a relationship –

-What superannuation splitting is not allowed?
+What disqualifies superannuation splitting activity?

 Spouse contribution splitting does not apply to: